open-amt-cloud-toolkit/docs/docs/General/createCIRAConfig.md

 Profiles provide configuration information to the AMT Firmware during the activation process with the Remote Provisioning Client (RPC).
 Profiles also distinguish between activating in:

-**[Client Control Mode (CCM):](createProfileCCM.md)** This mode offers nearly all manageability features including, but not limited to, power control, audit logs, and hardware info. **While Intel® AMT includes redirection features such as KVM while using user consent in CCM, the Open AMT Cloud Toolkit does not currently support doing so.**
+**[Client Control Mode (CCM):](createProfileCCM.md)** This mode offers nearly all manageability features including, but not limited to, power control, audit logs, and hardware info. **While Intel® AMT includes redirection features such as KVM while using user consent in CCM**

 [Create a CCM Profile](createProfileCCM.md){: .md-button .md-button--primary }